DonnYep/CosmosFramework/README.md

 - **ObjectsPool** : Object pool module.
 Provides commonly used functions such as entity object generation and recycling.
 The underlying implementation uses the data structure Pool.

 - **Resource** : Resource loading module.
-Built-in provides Resources and AB two loading modes, by switching the loading mode can change the current default loading method.
-Support resources multi-channel custom loading channel, can be customized to adapt to other types of resource management solutions.
+Several loading options are built in, including AssetDatabase, Resource and AssetBundle.
+There is no need to build AB during the development phase, just switch to AssetDatabase mode and load.
+Reference counting is also supported in both AssetDatabase and AssetBundle modes, so you can try to check the reference status of the current resource.The editor menu bar is located at >Cosmos>ModuleEditor>Resource.

 - **Scene** : Scene loading module.
 Provide common asynchronous and synchronous loading of embedded scenes.
 Support custom implementation of loading methods.